tlverse/tlverse-handbook/08-tmle3mopttx.md

 7. Construct "realistic" optimal individualized treatment regimes that respect real data and subject-matter knowledge limitations on interventions by only considering interventions that are supported by the data.
+8. Interpret the estimated optimal individualized treatment rule.
-8. Measure variable importance as defined in terms of the optimal individualized treatment interventions.
+9. Measure variable importance as defined in terms of the optimal individualized treatment interventions.

 ## Introduction to Optimal Individualized Interventions